List of medically significant spider bites: White-tailed spiders

-White-tailed spiders (Lampona spp.), indigenous to Australia and present as an invasive pest in New Zealand, have been blamed for a necrotic bite, producing symptoms similar to a brown recluse.
+White-tailed spiders (Lampona spp.), indigenous to Australia and introduced to New Zealand, have been blamed for a necrotic bite, producing symptoms similar to a brown recluse.
 The white-tailed spider (Lampona) was implicated for decades in necrotic lesions, but has been exonerated.
 A study of 130 white-tailed spider bites found no necrotic ulcers or confirmed infections; only a red mark, local swelling, and itchiness.
 Very occasionally nausea, vomiting, malaise or headache may occur.

 Yellow sac spider

-The Yellow Sac spiders, Cheiracanthium sp., were reported to produce a necrotic skin lesions.
-The few reports were cited many times.
+A study published in 1970 reported that necrotic skin lesions seen in 5 patients were "probably" caused by bites from Cheiracanthium mildei, despite the fact that none of the patients actually saw a spider bite them.
+This study was cited by numerous other papers and led to the widespread belief that yellow sac spiders (Cheiracanthium sp.) are dangerous to humans.
 New analyses of numerous verified bites demonstrate no skin lesions but some local pain and redness.
-They are also very common in households and like to wander, which suggests a higher probability of the bites.

 Harvestman

 The spider-like arachnids known as Opiliones (also known as "harvestmen" or "daddy-long-legs") are a species often handled by humans.
 They are the subject of an urban legend which not only claims that harvestmen are venomous, but are in fact more venomous than any other spider though are incapable of biting humans due to their lack of penetration.
-This is untrue on several counts.
+This is false on several counts.
 None of the known species have venom glands or chelicerae bearing fangs, instead having smaller, pincer-like chelicerae that cannot usually penetrate human skin.
 In addition, incidents of opiliones biting people are rare, and no reported bites by these species have had any lasting effects.

 The term "daddy-long-legs" also can refer to the similar-looking cellar spider.
 This species (a true spider) can bite humans, but its venom is not known to have any effects beyond mild discomfort at the site of the bite.